SETI/rms-data-projects/vicar/README.md

 a 2-tuple of the original filepath given (may be `None`) and a parsed VICAR file object representing the original file, byte for byte.

-If the original file had no binary labels and was just copied instead of migrated, you can't back-migrate it.
+If the original file had no binary prefixes and was just copied instead of migrated, you can't back-migrate it.
 Any file that has been migrated will have a migration task in its history labels.
 You can check whether it has a migration task by calling `vf.has_migration_task()` on the parsed `VicarFile` object.

 # I/O